 This host has 277 reviews for other properties.View Other Reviews

 I've lived in Morocco for most of the past decade.
 I run a small travel agency specialising in the Sahara and the Atlas mountains.

 I'm British, and speak English, French and the local Arabic dialect.

 I adore travel, food, and culture.
-Dar Rbab is a family home to myself, my wife, who's Moroccan, and our two daughters and we greatly enjoy welcoming and entertaining guests in our home.
+Dar Rbab was a family home to myself, my wife, who's Moroccan, and our two daughters and we hope our guests enjoy our home as much as we do.